guidepup/guidepup.dev/docs/api/class-screenreader.md

 title: "ScreenReader"
 ---

-Base interface for screen reader classes.
+Abstract base interface for screen reader classes.

 See also:

+- [NVDA]
 - [VoiceOver]

 **Contents:**